gRPC API

 position | uint64 | Sequence number of the last appended event. |

-With CQRS-style eventually consistent projections, clients can use the returned position to wait until downstream event processing components have become up-to-data.
+Clients can use the returned position to wait until downstream event processing components have become up-to-date, avoiding out-of-date views being presented to users.

 | Field | Type | Description |